Athens Classic Marathon: Course

-The marathon course is based on the legend from which the race gained its name: Pheidippides, a messenger in Ancient Greece, ran from the Battle of Marathon to Athens to announce the Greeks' victory over the Persians.
+The marathon course is based on the legend from which the race gained its name: Pheidippides, a messenger in Ancient Greece, who allegedly ran from the Battle of Marathon to Athens to announce the Greeks' victory over the Persians.

 It is perhaps the most difficult major marathon race: the course is uphill from the 10 km mark to the 31 km mark – the toughest uphill climb of any major marathon.
 The course begins in the town of Marathon, where it passes the tomb of the Athenian soldiers, and it traces a path near the coast through Nea Makri.
 Following the steep rise, the course goes lightly downhill towards the city of Athens.
 It passes a statue of a runner (Ο Δρομέας) in the city centre before finishing up at the Panathinaiko Stadium; a site for athletics competitions in ancient times and the finishing point for both the 1896 and 2004 Olympic marathons.